 - Don’t soak vegetables in water to prevent discoloration-Almost 40% of water-soluble vitamins and minerals are lost in the water.
 If you must soak, use up the soaking water to knead the dough, prepare soups and gravies

 - Salads should be prepared just before serving and should be served in closed dishes to avoid excessive exposure to air.

 - Do not throw away the excess water drained after boiling rice or vegetables.
 When preparing cottage cheese, the water left over after curdling (called whey)-is extremely rich in good quality proteins and vitamins and should be used up in preparing gravies, kneading dough or simply had as a refreshing drink after flavouring with lemon juice, salt and pepper.

-- Do not keep milk open or exposed to light, as considerable destruction of riboflavin can occur.
+- Do not keep milk open or exposed to light, as a considerable destruction of riboflavin can occur.

-- It is preferable to cook vegetables in minimum amount of water keeping the vessel covered and to consume it as soon as possible.
+- It is preferable to cook vegetables in a minimum amount of water keeping the vessel covered and to consume it as soon as possible.
 Reheating cooked vegetables further destroys vitamins.